practicusai/docs/docs/technical-tutorial/unified-devops/automated-worker-init.md

     name: python3
 ---

-# Configuring Environment Variables and Secrets at Worker Startup
+# Automated Worker Initialization with Secrets

 In this example, we'll show how to pass both standard environment variables and secure secrets from Practicus AI vault (personal and shared) to a Practicus AI Worker.
 This is especially useful for setting up required configurations during job startup without hardcoding sensitive information.